🌿 Sant’Elena — Venice’s Quiet Edge

 Where to Stay in Sant’Elena

-Hotel Indigo Venice – Sant’Elena – a comfortable, stylish hotel located right in the Sant’Elena neighbourhood, with lovely views of the lagoon and a relaxed atmosphere.
-Pets are welcome, making it a great option if you’re visiting Venice with a dog.
+• Hotel Indigo Venice – Sant’Elena – a stylish and comfortable hotel right in the neighbourhood, with lovely lagoon views and a relaxed atmosphere.
+Pets are welcome, which makes it a great option if you’re visiting Venice with a dog. 👉 If you’re planning your trip with a pet, read our full Dog-Friendly Venice guide — including vaporetto rules, local habits, and practical advice most visitors don’t know before arriving.

 Sant’Elena is located at the eastern edge of Venice and is easy to reach: